We received an email from Steve with an interesting tax question.

 In other words, student loans can be paid off by family members (or non-relatives) without paying any gift tax… as long as you file the proper paperwork.

 However, there are a number of ways in which borrowers and their families can avoid this tax.
 Whether you give the money or receive it, make sure to get familiar with these concepts.
 Once you have your mind wrapped around the basics, be sure to discuss your different options with an accountant to ensure you don’t violate any IRS rules.

-Finally, keep in mind that this article just focused on federal tax issues.
-Your state may have additional taxes that could be triggered by a student loan gift.
+Finally, keep in mind that this article just focuses on federal tax issues.
+Your state may have their own gift taxes that could be triggered by a student loan gift.
 As with any technical tax question, it is always best to discuss your options with a local tax expert.